mendahu/lighthouse-lectures/m4w10_tests_review_1_through_3/outline.md

 - Looking for patterns / identifying when recursion is needed
   - Recursion in place of loops
 - Base Case - what is it
-- When you need to track information outside the loop
+- When you need to track information outside the loop / When you need to know what iteration you're on

 ```javascript
 // Example Recursion in place of normal loop